belgianguy/Aura.View/index.md

 ---
-title: Aura for PHP: TemplateView and TwoStepView Implementation
+title: Aura for PHP -- TemplateView and TwoStepView Implementation
 layout: default
 ---